-This cash can be use for anything, including paying off other loans.
+A cash-out refinance allows homeowners to convert their accrued home equity into cash.
+This cash can be used for anything, including paying off other loans.

 If the decision were based solely on comparing the average interest rates for car loans with those of new mortgages, the answer (for most people) would be no.

 But there’s more to good money management than interest rate comparisons.

 Factors that should be considered include current and future cash-flow needs, the amortization schedules and tax deductibility of your loans, asset depreciation and your credit score.

 In some cases, it might be wise to consolidate your consumer debt (including auto loans) with a cash-out refinance, even if you’re unable to lower the interest rate.

 A cash-out refinance involves taking out a new mortgage for more than your outstanding balance.
 You then pocket the difference between the new and old loans.

 If you recently took out an auto loan, it’s likely that the interest rate is identical, or even slightly lower, than the rate for a cash-out mortgage.